-The role of the LCEC project was consolidated as an independent technical national center in the Memorandum of Understanding (MoU) that signed between MEW and UNDP on 18 June 2007.
+The role of the LCEC project was consolidated as an independent technical national center in the Memorandum of Understanding (MoU), signed between MEW and UNDP on 18 June 2007.
 GEF and UNDP extended their support to the LCEC in 2009 until the end of 2013.

 In 2013, the financial and administrative support of GEF and UNDP to LCEC came to an end.
 During that same year, LCEC received its first financial support from the Lebanese Ministry of Energy and Water (MEW).
-The MEW support ensured the sustainability of the center for a minimum of 5 years.
 LCEC also benefits from the support of the European Union (EU) through a contract signed with the Central Bank of Lebanon (BDL).